modfin/pingr/README.md

 # Pingr
 <img src="ui/assets/gopher.png" alt="pingr gopher" width="100"/>

-Pingr is a service that monitors the health of other services.
+Pingr is a service which monitors the health of other services.
 It can send you an email or post-hook whenever a monitored service is behaving unexpectedly.

 ## Supported methods